-What I Learned from this Book
+What I Learned from The Beauty of Dirty Skin

 The gut-brain-skin connection is powerful.
 Ever notice your skin breaks out or you have an upset stomach when you are feeling stressed?
 Have you noticed that certain foods trigger acne breakouts or flares of your eczema or rosacea?
 It turns out that the gut, brain, and skin are connected and are able to “communicate” with each other.
 Our skin is a window into our overall health and what we eat and whether we sleep well, eat well, and work out all have a say in how we “face” the world.
 Dr. Bowe’s 21 Day action plan targets each of these three areas – your gut, your mind, and your skin – to get to the root of your skin issues to stop them from happening in the first place.